Here’s some of the best LGBTQ+ Clubs London has to offer.

 14. The Yard Bar, Soho

-The Yard is a clear winner for summer nights, boasting a large heated garden courtyard and balconied loft bar with plenty of space.
+The Yard is a clear winner for summer nights(yes, we’re still saying it’s just about summer), boasting a large heated garden courtyard and balconied loft bar with plenty of space.
 The inside space is just as attractive, and you can expect an extensive cocktail menu served by barmen who, according to their website, are ‘pretty tasty’, too…

 📍 57 Rupert Street, W1D 7PL.
 Nearest stations are Leicester Square and Piccadilly Circus.